astorm/gender-voice-visualization/README.md

 When I read

-> I like cgi because it was popular when I was bor
+> I like cgi because it was popular when I was born

 in the comments of this forked project I turned into ancient dust and blew away.